google-deepmind/mujoco/doc/programming.rst

 Internal stack
 ~~~~~~~~~~~~~~

-MuJoCo allocates and manages its own stack of mjtNums. mjData.stack is the pointer to the pre-allocated memory buffer.
+MuJoCo allocates and manages its own stack of mjtNums. ``mjData.stack`` is the pointer to the preallocated memory
-mjData.nstack is the maximum number of mjtNums that the stack can hold, as determined by the :at:`nstack` attribute of
+buffer. ``mjData.nstack`` is the maximum number of mjtNums that the stack can hold, as determined by the :at:`nstack`
-the :ref:`size <size>` element in MJCF. mjData.pstack is the first available address in the stack; this is our custom
+attribute of the :ref:`size <size>` element in MJCF. ``mjData.pstack`` is the first available address in the stack;
-stack pointer.
+this is our custom stack pointer.

 Most top-level MuJoCo functions allocate space on the stack, use it for internal computations, and then deallocate it.
 They cannot do this with the regular C stack because the allocation size is determined dynamically at runtime.
 And
 calling the heap memory management functions would be inefficient and result in fragmentation - thus a custom stack.
-When any MuJoCo function is called, upon return the value of mjData.pstack is the same.
+When any MuJoCo function is called, upon return the value of ``mjData.pstack`` is the same.
 The only exception is the
-function :ref:`mj_resetData` and its variants: they set mjData.pstack = 0.
+function :ref:`mj_resetData` and its variants: they set ``mjData.pstack = 0``.
 Note that this function is called
-internally when an instability is detected in mj_step, mj_step1 and mj_step2.
-So if user functions take advantage of
+internally when an instability is detected in ``mj_step``, ``mj_step1`` and ``mj_step2``.
+So if user functions take
-the custom stack (as they should), this needs to be done in-between MuJoCo calls that have the potential to reset the
+advantage of the custom stack (as they should), this needs to be done in-between MuJoCo calls that have the potential
-simulation.
+to reset the simulation.

 Below is the general template for using the custom stack in user code.
-This assumes that mjData\* d is defined in the
+This assumes that ``mjData\* d`` is defined in
-scope.
-If not, saving and restoring the stack pointer should be done manually instead of using the :ref:`mjMARKSTACK`
+the scope.
+If not, saving and restoring the stack pointer should be done manually instead of using the
-and :ref:`mjFREESTACK` macros.
+:ref:`mjMARKSTACK` and :ref:`mjFREESTACK` macros.

 .. code-block:: C